McNubn/project2020/README.md

 ![sepalwvspetalw](plots/scatterplots/sepalwidthVspetalwidth.png)
 ![sepalwvspetall](plots/scatterplots/sepalwidthVspetallength.png)

-Similarly to the histograms above, when all three Iris types are plotted together on a scatter plot, with no way of discerning which point is which type, we are somewhat limited in what we can conclude.
-From these we can see that Petal Length vs Petal Width, and Sepal Length vs Petal Length have quite clear relationships, as the points fall fairly linearly on a straight line up and to the right.
-This tells us that as the length of a petal increases on a an Iris, we can expect the petals to be wider, and the sepal to also be longer.
+Similarly to the histograms above, when all three iris types are plotted together on a scatter plot, with no way of discerning which point is which type, we are somewhat limited in what we can conclude.

+From these we can see that petal length versus petal width, and sepal length versus petal length have quite clear relationships, as the points fall fairly linearly on a straight line going up and to the right.
+This tells us that as the length of a petal increases on an iris, we can expect the petals to be wider, and the sepal to also be longer.

-Sepal Length vs Petal Width also suggests a slight relationship between the two measurements, as the points do still share that up and to the right trajectory, however the points do not fall quite as linearly.
-This suggests that while there is a relationship between petal length and petal width, it's not as close as the three aforementioned combinations.
+Sepal length versus petal width also suggests a slight relationship between the two measurements, as the points do still share that up and to the right trajectory, however the points do not fall quite as linearly.
+This suggests that while there is a relationship between petal length and petal width, it's not as close as the two aforementioned combinations (petal length & petal width, petal length & sepal length).

-Meanwhile Sepal Length vs Sepal Width, Sepal Width vs Petal Length and Sepal Width vs Petal Width do not show clear relationships across the data set as a whole, however the gaps between the concentrations of points do suggest that there may be relationships for these measurements for each individual Iris type.
+Meanwhile sepal length versus sepal width, sepal width versus petal length, and sepal width versus petal width do not show clear relationships across the data set as a whole.
+However, the gaps between the concentrations of points do suggest that there may be relationships for these measurements for each individual iris type.

-When we differentiate the three Iris types by colour, we can see much closer relationships between the measumrents for each Iris individually.
+When we differentiate the three iris types by adding separate colours, we can see much closer relationships between the measurements for each iris individually.

 ![seppetallvspetalw](plots/scatterplots/separatedpetallengthVspetalwidth.png)

-Petal Length vs Petal Width shows a clear correlation between the two measurements, and that it is consistent among two of the three iris types.
-As petals get longer, they will also get wider, especially for Iris Virginica and Iris Versicolor.
-Iris Setosa's measurements show that the relationship for this particular Iris type is not as consistent, and so it is not possible to draw the same conclusion for setosas.
+Petal length versus petal width shows a clear correlation between the two measurements, and that it is consistent among two of the three iris types.
+As petals get longer, they will also get wider, especially for virginica and versicolor.
+Setosa's measurements show that the relationship for this particular iris type is not as consistent, and so it is not possible to draw the same conclusion for setosas.

 ![sepsepallvspetall](plots/scatterplots/separatedsepallengthVspetallength.png)

-Sepal Length vs Petal Length similarly shows a clearer relationship between these two measurements for Iris Virginica and Iris Versicolor, whereas Iris Setosa doesn't appear to have a clear relationship between Sepal Length and Petal Length.
-In the case of Iris Setosa, it would seem that petal length doesn't go above beyond 2cm, no matter how long the sepal is, whereas for the other two Iris types, the petal and sepal lengths go more hand in hand.
+Sepal length vs petal length similarly shows a clearer relationship between these two measurements for  virginica and versicolor, whereas setosa doesn't appear to have a clear relationship for this combination.
+In the case of setosas, it would seem that petal length doesn't grow beyond 2cm, no matter how long the sepal is, whereas for the other two iris types, the petal and sepal lengths go more hand in hand.

 ![sepsepallvspetalw](plots/scatterplots/separatedsepallengthVspetalwidth.png)

-When we can see the three different Iris types on this scatter plot, the relationships are lot clearer.
-Whereas before the points looked quite unrelated, we can now see a slight relationship between sepal width and sepal length for Iris Versicolor, and no clear relationship for the Setosa or Virginica.
-Once again it seems that Iris Setosa's petal width wll remain between 0.1 and 0.6 cm regardless of the sepal width.
+When we can see the three different iris types on this scatter plot, the relationships are lot clearer.
+Whereas before the points looked quite unrelated, we can now see a slight relationship between sepal width and sepal length for versicolors, and no clear relationship for setosas or virginicas.
+Once again it seems that the petal width of setosas will remain between 0.1cm and 0.6cm regardless of the sepal width.

 ![sepsepallvssepalw](plots/scatterplots/separatedsepallengthVssepalwidth.png)

-This is another plot where the different colours for each Iris type make it easier to see a pattern.
-There's a strong relationship between the sepal length and sepal width for Iris Setosa, with a sharp incline up and to the right showing that as speal length increases, as does sepal width.
-For Iris Versicolor and Iris Virginica this relationship is a lot less pronounced with a number of outliers meaning the points are not as linear.
+This is another plot where the different colours for each iris type make it easier to see a pattern.
+There's a strong relationship between the sepal length and sepal width for setosas, with a sharp incline up and to the right showing that as sepal length increases, as does sepal width.
+For versicolors and virginicas this relationship is a lot less pronounced with a number of outliers meaning the points are not as linear.

 ![sepsepalwvspetalw](plots/scatterplots/separatedsepalwidthVspetalwidth.png)

-Iris Versicolor appears to have a strong relationship between sepal width and petal width whereby as one increases as does the other.
-The correlation for Iris Virginica is less pronounced although there does appear to be some relationship as it still generally follows the up and to the right pattern.
-Meanwhile Iris Setosa against has the limited petal width which doesn't see much variation regardless of sepal width.
+ Versicolors appear to have a strong relationship between sepal width and petal width whereby as one increases as does the other.
+The correlation for virginicas is less pronounced although there does appear to be some relationship as it still generally follows the up and to the right pattern.
+Meanwhile setosa again have the limited petal width which doesn't see much variation regardless of sepal width.

 ![sepsepalwvspetall](plots/scatterplots/separatedsepalwidthVspetallength.png)

-Similar to above, the sepal width and petal length show a strong correlation for Iris Versicolor, a weaker correlation for Iris Virginica, and no correlation for Iris Setosa.
+Similar to above, the sepal width and petal length show a strong correlation for versicolors, a weaker correlation for virginicas, and no correlation for setosas.

-Overall we can see that the petal length or width for Iris Setosa has little to no bearing when compared to any of the other measurements, hoowever the sepal width and sepal length for the iris type have a strong correlation, as one grows so does the other.
-Meanwhile Iris Versicolor has much tighter relationships between each pairing with the exception of sepal length vs sepal width, thus suggestion that the size of the petals dictate the size of both petals and sepals.
-Iris Virginica has a strong correlation when looking at the two petal measurements together, however much looser relationships when petals and sepals are compared, and little to no relationshp when sepal length and width is compared to each other, and so this more loosely follows the Iris Versicolor trend of petals sizes being the key variables.
+Overall we can see that the petal length or width for setosas has little to no bearing when compared to any of the other measurements.
+However, the sepal width and sepal length for this iris type have a strong correlation, as one grows so does the other.
+Meanwhile, versicolors have much tighter relationships between each pairing with the exception of sepal length versus sepal width, thus suggesting that the size of the petals dictate the size of both petals and sepals.
+Virginicas have a strong correlation when looking at the two petal measurements together.
+However, it shows much looser relationships when petals and sepals are compared, and little to no relationshp when sepal length and width is compared to each other, and so this more loosely follows the versicolor trend of petals sizes being the key variables.

 ### Pairplot

 ![pairplot](plots/seabornpairplot.png)

 This pairplot shows the histograms and scatter plots outlined above, but with them all on one figure.
-This makes it easier to see that the Iris Setosa is generally smaller on every measure exception the sepal width, and that the smaller petal lengths and widths mean there's little correlation for the Setosa points on each of the scatter plots.
-Meanwhile the closer relationships seem on the Iris Virginica and Iris Versicolor outlined above are easier to observe, with the petal length and width being the key measurements for Iris Versicolor and Iris Virginica.
+This makes it easier to see that the setosas are generally smaller on every measure with the exception of the sepal width.
+We can also see that the smaller petal lengths and widths mean there's little correlation among the setosa points on each of the scatter plots.
+Meanwhile the closer relationships seen with the virginica and versicolor measurements outlined above are easier to observe, with the petal length and width being the key measurements for these two types.

 ### Heat Maps

 ![setosaheat](plots/heatmaps/setosaHeatmap.png)

-Here we can see that there's a strong correlation between sepal length and sepal width for Iris Setosa's, as a coefficient of 0.7 or more is typically accepted as having a strong correlation.
-Therefore we can assume that for Setosa's, as sepal width increases, so does its length.
-As for the other measurements, petal length and petal width have a correlation of coefficient of 0.31 which would make it a weak to moderate correlation.
+Here we can see that there's a strong correlation between sepal length and sepal width for setosas, as a coefficient of 0.7 or more is typically accepted as having a strong correlation.
+Therefore we can assume that for setosas, as sepal width increases, so does its length.
+As for the other measurements, petal length and petal width have a correlation coefficient of 0.31 which would make it a weak to moderate correlation.

 ![versicolorheat](plots/heatmaps/versicolorHeatmap.png)

-The versicolor heatmap suggests there's pretty correlation between each of the measurements.
+The versicolor heat map suggests there is a correlation between each of the measurements.
 Petal length and petal width has the strongest at 0.79, followed closely by petal length and sepal length at 0.75, both falling into the strong correlation category of 0.7 and above.
 Meanwhile all the other measures are at least 0.53, which would be a moderate correlation.
-Therefore we can assume that as any of the four measurements increases, all of them will increase with particular accuracy when it comes to the petal length's relationship with the petal width and sepal length.
+Therefore we can assume that as any of the four measurements increases all of them will increase, with particular accuracy when it comes to the petal length's relationship with the petal width and sepal length.

 ![virginicaheat](plots/heatmaps/virginicaHeatmap.png)

-The virginica heatmap includes the strongest correlation of any of the measurements across all three iris types, as we can see that petal length and sepal length have a pearson's correlation coefficient of 0.86 - well above the 0.7 that is generally considered a strong correlation.
-Therefore we can assume with good certainty that as the petals on virginica's get longer, so do their sepals, and vice versa.
+The virginica heat map includes the strongest correlation of any of the measurements across all three iris types, as we can see that petal length and sepal length have a Pearson's correlation coefficient of 0.86 - well above the 0.7 that is generally considered a strong correlation.
+Therefore we can assume with good certainty that as the petals on virginicas get longer, so do their sepals, and vice versa.
 Sepal width and petal width also share a moderate correlation at 0.54, whereas the other measurements are in the weak-moderate correlation band as they are from 0.28 through to 0.46.

 ### Box Plots, Violin Plots & Cat Plots